bluetooth#

 1. status() will return the status of all the devices known to the application, while scan() will return the status only of the devices discovered in the provided time window.

-2. status() will not initiate a new scan if scanning is already enabled (it will only returned the status of the known devices), while scan() will initiate a new scan.
+2. status() will not initiate a new scan if scanning is already enabled (it will only return the status of the known devices), while scan() will initiate a new scan.

 Parameters: